thaliaarchi/git-transform-repo/docs/design.md

 Printing to the console should be better controlled with verbosity levels and have more useful status information, redrawn with ANSI escape sequences.

-### Directly constructing git repos
+### Directly constructing Git repos

-What about directly constructing a git repo, instead of emitting a fast-export stream for git fast-import?
-What parts of git does fast-import use, that are not its parsing?
+What about directly constructing a Git repo, instead of emitting a fast-export stream for git fast-import?
+What parts of Git does fast-import use, that are not its parsing?
 If the surface area is small, or replicable with libgit2, maybe I could have a more flexible library-driven import.